-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2021

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\ to \\\

-Commission file number: 001-34643

-AYRO, INC.

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-900 E. Old Settlers Boulevard, Suite 100 Round Rock, Texas

-(Address of principal executive offices)

-(Registrant's telephone number)

-Securities registered pursuant to Section 12(b) of the Exchange Act:

-Title of each Class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share AYRO The NASDAQ Stock Market, LLC

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🖂

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes $\Box$ No $\boxtimes$

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer $\boxtimes$ Smaller reporting company $\boxtimes$

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\Box$ No $\boxtimes$
+Amenun 110.
+1) OF THE SECU URITIES EXCHANGE A CT OF 1934 For th ie fiscal year er nded December 31, 2022 (OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 5(d) OF THE S SECURITIES EXCHANG GE ACT OF 1934 For the transition perio d from to Co ommission file number: 001-34643 AYRO O, INC. (Exact na nt as specified in its charter) Delaware 98-0204758 (State or other jurisdiction (I.R.S.
+Employer of incorporation or organization) Identification No.) or morporation or organization) 900 E. Old Settlers Boulevard, Suite 100 Round Rock, Texas 78664 (Address of principal executive offices) (Zip Code) 994-4917 telephone number) Securities registe ered pursuant to Section 12(b) of the Excha ange Act: Title of each Class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share AY YRO The NASDAQ Stock Market, LLC Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer r, as defined in Rule 405 of the Securities A Act.
+Yes □No ⊠ Indicate by check mark if the registrant is not required to file reports pu rsuant to Section on 13 or Section 15(d) of th e Act.
+Yes □No ⊠ Indicate by check mark whether the registrant (1) has filed all reports re equired to be fil led by Section 13 or 15(d) o of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file Indicate by check mark whether the registrant has submitted electronic the preceding 12 months (or for such shorter period that the registrant w ring Indicate by check mark whether the registrant is a large accelerated company.
+See the definitions of "large accelerated filer," "accelerated fi Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting compa any 🗵 Emerging growth compa any If an emerging growth company, indicate by check mark if the registra accounting standards provided pursuant to Section 13(a) of the Exchange not to use the extended tran sition period for complying with any new or revised finance cial Indicate by check mark whether the registrant has filed a report on a reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7) cial If securities are registered pursuant to Section 12(b) of the Act, indic correction of an error to previously issued financial statements. \square eate by check n mark whether the financial statements of the registrant included in the filing reflect the Indicate by check mark whether any of those error corrections are re registrant's executive officers during the relevant recovery period pursu ysis of incentive-based compensation received by any of the The registrant has included these items on the cover page but, in account rdance with Re lease No. 33-11126, is not completing the relevant check boxes as it is not yet required d to have a policy under an applicable exchange listing standard.

-The aggregate market value of voting stock held by nonaffiliates of the registrant as of June 30, 2021, the last business day of the registrant's most recently completed second quarter, was \$174,948,791, based on a closing price of \$4.88 on June 30, 2021.
+The aggregate market value of voting stock held by nonaffiliates of the registrant as of June 30, 2022, the last business day of the registrant's most recently completed second quarter, was \$30,220,995, based on a closing price of \$0.84 on June 30, 2022.